What is overloading my API?

 Checking for issues

-Now that we know a little bit about the kubectl-dev_tool, let’s look at our must-gather for potential issues.
+Now that we know a little bit about the kubectl-dev_tool, let’s look at our audit log must-gather for potential issues.

 There is a helpful flag you can use -o top which will count, group and display the top 10 entries for your search.